Pre-analysis protocol for an observational study on the effects of adolescent sports participation on health in early adulthood: Analysis plan

 \subsection{Testing in order}

 Having classified our study subjects into the ``no activity'' group or any of the groups shown in Figure~\ref{fig:trt}, it is tempting to carry out a matched observational study comparing each pair of non-overlapping groups.
-For instance, we could compare the “any contact” and “no contact” groups to determine if, for instance, only playing non-contact sports was safer than playing sports featuring any amount of contact.
+For instance, we could compare the ``any contact'' and ``no contact'' groups to determine if only playing non-contact sports was safer than playing sports featuring any amount of contact.
 Unfortunately, exhaustively comparing each pair of non-overlapping subgroups presents both statistical and practical challenges.
 Statistically, these comparisons introduce a multiple testing problem.
-Practically, our dataset is not large enough to guarantee that all such comparisons are powered to detect large differences, even before we make adjustments for multiplicity using, e.g., a Bonferroni correction.
+Practically, our dataset is not large enough to guarantee that all such comparisons are powered to detect even large differences before correcting for multiple testing.

 Which comparisons, then, ought we make?
-More to the point, can we select comparisons in a data-adaptive fashion while protecting against making too many false discoveries?
-It turns out that we can, as we describe below.
-Instead of comparing each pair of exclusive groups, we plan to compare each group to a common control group, the no activities group.
-In the context of Figure~\ref{fig:trt}, we perform a matched observational study comparing the indicated exposure group to the no activity group at each node in the tree.

-Naively running all these comparisons creates a multiple testing problem.
-One option is to test the null hypothesis of a specified constant exposure effect for each exposure level with a Bonferroni correction.
-Doing so, however, sacrifices considerable power and does not exploit the logical structure between the different hypotheses.
-Specifically, we know that if a hypothesis at one node is false, at least one of the hypotheses at its children in the tree must be false.
+Can we select comparisons in a data-adaptive fashion while protecting against making too many false discoveries?
+As we describe below, it turns out that we can by using a tree-structured testing-in-order procedure.
+Instead of comparing each pair of exclusive groups, we plan to compare each group to a common control group, the ``no activity'' group.
+In the context of Figure~\ref{fig:trt}, we will perform a matched observational study comparing the indicated exposure group to the ``no activity'' group at each node in the tree.
+Rather than employing a simple Bonferroni correction to the seven hypothesis tests, we instead exploit certain logical relationships between the hypothesis.
+Specifically, if we know that a hypothesis at one node is false, then it must be the case that at most one of the hypotheses at its children can be true.